 The image below is the Osborne farmhouse in Stow, Massachusetts, circa 1820.
 We applied approximately twenty-four sample colors to satisfy the owner’s interest in a color change.
 Ultimately, we repainted the house the same color it was!
 And rightly so.
 Stow is famous for its orchards, and this farmhouse and its barn almost glow despite the weak autumn light.
 We could call the color Red Delicious but since it was a custom color match, it is forever recorded as Jones’ Original Red.

 Closer to our office in Newton, and a more urban environment, this Brookline home became the canvas for the owner’s love of color and architectural detail.
-The before photo shows a subdued color scheme.
-Grays, beiges, and blue grays predominate.
+The before photo shows a subdued color scheme reminiscent of Victorian-era paint colors.
+Grays, beiges, and blue-grays predominate.

 A full-scale painting renovation plus a new roof allowed more experimentation and final selection of a more sophisticated palette, while avoiding any sense of gingerbread excess.

-Similarly, and just around the corner, this Brookline home needed significant restoration before its new colors could pop.
+Similarly, and just around the corner, this Brookline home needed significant restoration before its colonial house colors could pop.
 Once again, roof color has bearing on the palette.
 Century-old slate provides this house with a formality and grace that deserved a traditional, earthen color scheme.

 Fortunately, the owner also saw the potential to uncover the previously painted brick, which suffered from efflorescence (masonry salt migration to the surface due to water intrusion) and general ugliness.